Humberd/neural-network-playground/notes.md

 you have that the model is memorizing the data.

 The process of trying different model settings is called **hyperparameter searching**

+## Dropout

+When we have a 30% dropout it means that during training phase about 30% of nodes will output 0, which means that the output value will be 30% smaller than normally.
+To fix this we need to scale the output back up 30%